neverendingqs/serverless-dotenv-plugin/README.md

 **See FAQ below for details on the impact of how env vars are loaded with `serverless>=2.26.0` and `serverless>=3.0.0`.**

+## Do you need this plugin?

+`serverless>=3.0.0` greatly limits what this plugin can do.
+Please see [`simple-alternative-example`](https://github.com/neverendingqs/serverless-dotenv-plugin/tree/master/examples/simple-alternative-example) before considering this plugin, as it is relatively straight-forward to set up `dotenv` yourself.

 ## Install and Setup

 First, install the plugin: